Today's Verse: Galatians 5:13

 My Prayer...

-O Great God of Deliverance, thank you for rescuing Israel from Pharaoh's grasp, David from the sword of Goliath, and Daniel from the lion's den.
-But O Great Deliverer, thank you most of all for the triumph of Jesus over sin at Calvary and his victory over death at the empty tomb.
-I long to see you face to face and thank you for my freedom.
-Until that day, guide me as I use this gift of liberation to serve your children and live for you.
-In Jesus' name I pray.
+O Great God of Deliverance, thank you for rescuing Israel from Pharaoh's grasp, David from the sword of Goliath, and Daniel from the mouths of lions.
+But O Great Deliverer, thank you most of all for the triumph of Jesus over sin, hell, and the law at Calvary.
+Thank you for his victory over death at the empty tomb.
+I long to see you face-to-face and thank you for my freedom, won by Jesus and fulfilled in me through the transformation of the Holy Spirit at work within me.* May my love for others and for you mean more than any law could mean toward me being a blessing.
+Until the day Jesus returns, please Father, guide me as I use this gift of freedom to serve your children and live for you.
+In Jesus' name, I pray.
 Amen.

 Have thoughts on this devotional?
 Leave a comment